raikens1/mutation_rate/helper_code/readme.md

 # helper_code

+This directory contains the code I use to parse vcf files for information about allele frequency and polymorphism counts.

+## Code

 There are a couple main scripts here:

  - **bin_by_freq.py** Given a vcf file which is sorted by allele frequency, write out vcf files binned by allele frequency with a prespecified minimum number of SNPs